-- Outdoor lighting can be a valuable tool for enhancing the security of your facility.
+- Outdoor lighting can be a valuable tool for enhancing the security and appearance of your facility.

 - An effective lighting design should focus on proper light distribution and light output.

-- Energy-efficient lighting technologies and control strategies can help to reduce cost while ensuring a safe and secure environment.
+- Energy-efficient lighting technologies and control strategies can reduce costs while ensuring a safe and secure environment.

-Exterior lighting is important for security as well as enhancing the overall appearance of any facility.
-While a lighting pattern for a parking lot or other outdoor space may seem simple, creating a lighting design that makes the best use of space can be complex.
-The ultimate goal is to optimize light levels and distribution, while minimizing power demand.
-Effective and efficient outdoor lighting should be a part of any security strategy.
-While proper lighting design alone does not ensure safety, it can be a valuable tool for increasing the overall security of your facility.
+Exterior lighting is important for security as well as enhancing the appearance of your facility.
+While lighting patterns for parking lots and other outdoor spaces may seem simple, creating a design that makes the best use of that lighting can be complicated.
+The ultimate goal is to optimize light levels and distribution while minimizing energy use.
+Proper lighting design can be a valuable tool for increasing the overall security of your facility.

 Brightest is not always the best